jreisinger/docs/blog/gosec/2023-09-27-go-for-cybersecurity-tools.md

 # Tips for designing programs

+Design top-down, implement bottom-up.

 Design iteratively.
 No one designs a program top to bottom in a linear, systematic fashion.

 Try out alternatives.
 Good design involves a lot of trial and error.
-When you look at someone's code, it's finished work, not the process they went through to get there.

 Keep it simple.
 Don't design in extra complexity until it is really needed.

 Solve one problem at a time, don't be overwhelmed by everything.

+When you look at someone's code, it's finished work, not the process they went through to get there.